History of the Dallas Mavericks: 2005–06: First finals appearance

 In the NBA Finals, the Mavericks faced the Miami Heat, held home-court advantage and scored two convincing wins.
 After game 2, Dallas city officials had already planned the victory parade.
 However, in Game 3, the Mavs blew a late double-digit lead, courtesy of Heat guard Dwyane Wade.
 He carried the Heat to the win, with Nowitzki missing a potentially game-tying free throw in the last seconds.
 After getting blown out in Game 4, the Mavericks suffered another loss in Game 5 when Wade scored the game-tying basket in the last possession of regular time, putting the Heat ahead with last-second free throws in overtime.
 The tragic figure was Josh Howard, who missed a pair of clutch free throws in overtime and mistakenly called an early timeout, so the Mavs had to bring in the ball at backcourt rather than halfcourt for the last possession.
 In Game 6, the Mavericks took an early double digit lead, but again, Wade poured in 36 points, helped by Alonzo Mourning's five blocked shots, and the Mavericks lost their fourth game and the title after a string of botched three-pointers.
-Many Mavericks fans were stunned by the defeat.
+Some Mavericks fans were stunned by the defeat.
 Mavericks owner Mark Cuban was fined a total of $250,000 for "several acts of misconduct" during the series, and Nowitzki was fined $5,000 for kicking a ball into the stands after Game 5.
 Nowitzki was also caught by TV cameras attacking a stationary bicycle in the hallway outside of the Mavericks locker room.
 Jerry Stackhouse was suspended for Game 5 after fouling Shaquille O'Neal on a breakaway dunk attempt.
 The latter marked the third time a Mavericks player was suspended in the 2006 playoffs.

 The Mavericks became only the third team in NBA history (the first since 1977) to lose in the Finals after taking a 2–0 lead.
 In Game 3, the Mavs held a 13-point lead with under seven minutes remaining but were outscored 22–7 in the momentum-changing 98–96 defeat.
 The Heat's performance in the last seven minutes represented the team's greatest postseason comeback in team history.